byt3n33dl3/Offshore/docs/config.md

 ## A valid forward.json

-This forward config is for port forwarding through a trojan connection.
+This forward config is for port forwarding through a offshore connection.
 Everything is the same as the client config, except for `target_addr` and `target_port`, which point to the destination endpoint, and `udp_timeout`, which controls how long (in seconds) a UDP session will last in idle.

 PROTIP: If you simply want to redirect a raw TCP connection, you can use `iptables` or `socat` to do that.
 The forward mode is not for this purpose.